There are a number of conventions used to describe the various utility programs available for the BlackBerry 10 OS and the BlackBerry 10 Native SDK.

 - An option may be followed by another option after a single dash (-) on the command line as long as each preceding option doesn't have an option argument.
 For example, the option string -abc is equivalent to -a -b -c.
 However, if -a accepts an option argument, then -abc would be equivalent to -a bc instead.

-spacing as shown in their documentation.
-If the documentation
+shown in their documentation.
+If the documentation says:

 the number should be a separate command-line argument from the -n.
 But if the documentation refers to: